mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 ![Recommendation Algorithm](/assets/2018-06-19_BSPF/recommendation.png)
 <p class="text-center date">Sample Recommendation Algorithm, Taught in DS4B 201</p>

-Once a systematic decision making algorithm is developed it's time to deploy into the wild and measure results.
-Here's an example of a web application built with `Shiny` that is taught in our forthcoming course on building ML-powered web applications.
+Once a systematic decision making algorithm is developed, it's time to deploy into the wild and measure results.
+Here's an example of a web application built with `Shiny` that deploys our machine learning model in an application that organizations can use.

 ![HR 202 Shiny Application: Employee Prediction](/img/hr_301_app.png)
-<p class="text-center date">Shiny App That Predicts Attrition and Recommends Management Strategies, Taught in DS4B 202</p>
+<p class="text-center date">Shiny App That Predicts Attrition and Recommends Management Strategies</p>

 ### Phase 6: Measure The Results